-One goal of such protein design would be to block involved in and virus reproduction.
+One goal of such protein design would be to block molecular mechanisms involved in cell invasion and virus reproduction.

 Computationally designed, surface targeting, antiviral proteins might also have diagnostic and therapeutic potential in identifying and fighting viral infections.

-The lead authors of the study are Sarel J. Fleishman and Timothy Whitehead of the University of Washington (UW) Department of Biochemistry, and Damian C. Ekiert from the Department of and the Skaggs Institute for at The Scripps Research Institute.
+The lead authors of the study are Sarel J. Fleishman and Timothy Whitehead of the University of Washington (UW) Department of Biochemistry, and Damian C. Ekiert from the Department of Molecular Biology and the Skaggs Institute for Chemical Biology at The Scripps Research Institute.
 The senior authors are Ian Wilson from Scripps and David Baker from the UW and the Howard Hughes Medical Institute.

 The researchers note that additional studies are required to see if such designed proteins can help in diagnosing, preventing or treating viral illness.
 What the study does suggest is the feasibility of using computer design to create new proteins with antiviral properties.